RaviNags/happn-technical-test/README.md

 The goal of this project is to handle zone densities in the world.

-### Issue

-I don't know how to call my service with spring boot in CLI without starting an application server.

 ### Technical Requirement

 You need to get JDK 11 version